Jend4s/Tyri_light/README.md

         </tr>
     </table>
             <p align = "center">
-            Fig.5 - TOP side of both PCB LEFT is original, RIGHT is new.
+            Fig.5 - TOP side of both PCB: LEFT is original, RIGHT is new.
             </p>
 </div>
 <br/>